 If you want to prepare yourself for an upcoming hike at altitude, I recommend checking out this podcast with Dr. Rich Berkowitz, a chiropractor from North Carolina who used the same LiveO2 system I have to prepare for a trek to Mount Everest base camp.

 Yes, the benefits of altitude training do not last forever.
-Physiological adaptation goes both ways, and altitude training is no different than, for example, strength training.
+Physiological adaptation goes both ways, and altitude training is no different than strength training, for example.

 One of the most effective ways to improve your health and well-being is to expose your body to things that make you physiologically uncomfortable.
-Examples include intermittent fasting, high-intensity exercise, cold plunges, sauna bathing and intermittent hypoxic training.
+Examples include intermittent fasting, high-intensity exercise, cold water bathing, sauna bathing and intermittent hypoxic training.

-Early humans and our paleolithic ancestors didn’t have to worry about finding opportunities to do that — they were often forced to go without food, or to endure dramatic changes in temperatures or less-than-ideal levels of oxygen.
+Early humans and our Paleolithic ancestors didn’t have to worry about finding opportunities to do these things.
+They were often forced to go without food, or to endure dramatic changes in temperatures or less-than-ideal oxygen levels.

-Most modern humans live a comfortable life with 24/7 access to food, clothing and climate-controlled homes.
-When we do have to skip a meal, push ourselves to the limit during a workout, abstain from carbs for a day or take a cold shower because of a power outage, we freak out because our bodies aren’t used to it anymore.
+In contrast, most modern humans live a comfortable life with 24/7 access to food, clothing and climate-controlled homes.
+When we do have to skip a meal, push ourselves to the limit during a workout, abstain from carbs for a day or take a cold shower because of a power outage, we freak out because our bodies aren’t used to it.

-I consider intermittent hypoxic (altitude training) an excellent tool to expose my body to physiological stress in a controlled manner with the purpose of allowing it to adapt and become stronger.
+I consider intermittent hypoxic an excellent tool to expose my body to physiological stress in a controlled manner with the purpose of allowing it to adapt and become stronger.

-While I have no plans on climbing Mount Everest or participating in the Tour de France, I continue training under low-oxygen conditions with the purpose of improving blood flow, supporting my immune system and speeding up recovery after intense workouts.
+While I have no plans to climb Mount Everest or to participate in the Tour de France, I continue training under low-oxygen conditions for the purposes of improving blood flow, supporting my immune system and speeding up recovery after intense workouts.